Official web site of

 Geostrategic location of Bijeljina and Semberija allows for a fast development of activities in this sector.

 Location on the banks of two rivers, spa potential, numerous religious buildings, big investments in the development of ethno-tourism, cultural happenings and entertainment, made tourism one of the carriers of economic development of the City.
-Additional information about tourist potential of the City of Bijeljina can be found on the web site of the Tourist Organisation of Bijeljina.
+Additional information about tourist potential of the City of Bijeljina can be found on the web site of the Tourism Organisation of Republika Srpska.